EternityForest/awesome-standards/README.md

 #### Full size Automotive Fuses

 Still extremely common but becoming fragmented until everyone settles on a mini fuse variant.

-For this reason, glass fuses could be considered
-"More standard" even though automotive may be technically superior due to the durable plastic body.
+For this reason, glass fuses could be considered "More standard" even though automotive may be technically superior due to the durable plastic body.

+Note that these often have limited voltage capability and are not officially usable above 32V.

+Even if they are, using them would invite future people to replace them with an unsuitable one.

 ### Eurorack